1. Introduction

 See Scope, Selectors and Context for more details.

-See Key Binding Definitions for full details.
+See Key-Binding Definitions for full details.

-Commands are how Sublime Text carries out actions that are beyond handling individual printable keystroke.
+Commands are how Sublime Text carries out actions that are beyond handling individual printable keystrokes.
 They are ubiquitous: key bindings, menu items, macros and many other types of actions are implement through the command system.

 Some commands are implemented in the editor’s core, but the remainder are provided through Plugins, which means you can view and customize their source code and behavior.
 Every command (including built-in ones) can be called from a Plugin.